open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 <!-- tocstop -->

-For database client calls the `SpanKind` MUST be `Client`.
+**Span kind:** MUST always be `CLIENT`.

-The _span name_ should be set to a low cardinality value representing the statement executed on the database.
+The **span name** SHOULD be set to a low cardinality value representing the statement executed on the database.
 It may be a stored procedure name (without arguments), SQL statement without variable arguments, operation name, etc.
-When it's impossible to get any meaningful representation of the span name, it can be populated using the same value as `db.name` or the tech-specific database name.
+When it's otherwise impossible to get any meaningful span name, `db.name` or the tech-specific database name MAY be used.

 ## Connection-level attributes